Join our mailing list for updates on events and volunteering opportunities.

 State law requires retailers of Nickel-Cadmium (Ni-Cad), Button and Lithium Ion batteries to accept them back for recycling.
-These retailers include: Best Buy, Lowes, Home Depot, Sears, Sprint, Target, Radio Shack, Batteries Plus and Verizon Wireless.
+These retailers include: Best Buy, Lowes, Home Depot, Sears, Sprint, Target, Radio Shack, Batteries Plus, and Verizon Wireless.
 Effective Dec.
 5, 2011, state law prohibits persons from knowingly disposing of most rechargeable batteries in the garbage.

 - Cellular phone retailers must, by NYS law, accept cell phones back for recycling or arrange for such via shipping.
-For printer cartridges, see the Imagine It link above.

 - NOTE--Regular household alkaline or zinc batteries can be disposed of in the trash.
 For a fee-based alkaline/zinc battery recycling program, visit: www.thinkgreenfromhome.com/batteries.cfm.